gkroiz/weatherDNN/README.md

 # weatherDNN
-PrecipRate Benchmark Dataset created for the SULI program at ORNL (2021).
+PrecipRate Benchmark Dataset was designed for the SULI program at ORNL (2021).
+Conceptually, this dataset provides a benchmark dataset of precipitaion rates.
+Additionally, there is a baseline model that is provided.
+These two features are included to facilitate comparision between different deep learning architectures.
+The data is from the Multi-RADAR/Multi-sensor System (MRMS).
+A more in-depth description is provided in the technical report included in the github repo.

 To use this benchmark dataset, you must install the conda environment with the dependencies below.
 Using different versions of the dependencies may result in errors.

 ## Conda Environment Dependencies